Tasking

 To illustrate this, we repeat our first example:

-We now rewrite it by replacing task T
+We now rewrite it by replacing task T with task type TT.
+We

-) based on the task type TT
+declare a task (A_Task) based on the task type TT after its

 definition: